 This gallery wall at a Serena and Lily store is another example of how to decorate above a corner sectional.
 The colorful art goes all the way to the ceiling, which makes the corner appear even taller.

-Floating shelves are a cool solution to add some dimension in the room.
+Floating shelves are a cool solution to add some dimension to the room.
 You can mount two floating shelves to fit in the corner above the sectional and fill them with frames and objects.

 If your room has limited wall space, placing bookcases behind your sectional is a great way to add a ton of storage as well as interest.

 Lastly, large-scale artwork takes the focus away from a bulky sectional.
 Although frankly, I’m a little obsessed with this sectional.
 Don’t you just want to pet it?
 Anyway, the clock and film reel are both unique and easily fill the wall.

 If you prefer a more symmetrical look, a few extra-large frames create a big impact.
 Check out my post on using wrapping paper as art for a simple and inexpensive way to create large-scale artwork.